Chithira Thirunal Balarama Varma: Educational reforms

+The earliest origins of the University may be traced back to two institutions of modern learning in Kerala - the University College Thiruvananthapuram and the Trivandrum Observatory.
+The University College was initially founded as the Maharaja's Free School by Maharaja Swathi Thirunal in 1834, with Mr John Roberts, a Christian Missionary as Headmaster, and soon grew into a college in 1866, affiliated to the Madras University.
+When the University of Travancore was founded, the departments of the college became University departments, only to switch back again when the transformation to University of Kerala happened in 1957.
+The University College still retains its connection with the University as an affiliated college.
+The Thiruvananthapuram Observatory was founded in 1838 and had an internationally reputed scientist, John Caldecott FRS as its first Director.
+It became a part of the Travancore University, but was administered as an independent government institution for some time.
+It is now the oldest institution under the Kerala University.

 The Institute of Textile Technology, an Engineering College and Central Research Institute, to carry on research in Pure and Applied Sciences, were also started.
 A Department of Marine Biology was another significant addition.
-Institutions like the Observatory, the Public Library and the School of Arts were also placed under the University.
+Institutions like the Observatory, the Public Library and the School of Arts were also placed under the university.
 He also formed a new form of University Training Corps, viz.
 Labour Corps, preceding the N C C, in the educational institutions.
-The expenses of the University were to be met fully by the Government.
+The expenses of the university were to be met fully by the Government.
 The College of Engineering, Medical College Hospital at Ulloor, Trivandrum's SAT hospital were created at Sree Chithira Thirunal's behest.
 The Travancore Primary Education Act, by which Sree Chithira Thirunal introduced Free, Universal and Compulsory Education irrespective of caste, gender etc. The Act also prohibited child labour and also prohibited religious instruction in schools, thus making education completely secular.

 Industrial and infrastructure development

 According to historian, A. Sreedhara Menon, Sree Chithira Thirunal also initiated industrialization and increased the role of the public sector in Travancore.
 He introduced heavy industry in the State and established giant public sector undertakings.
 As many as twenty industries were established, mostly for utilizing the local raw materials such as rubber, ceramics and minerals.
 A majority of the premier industries running in Kerala even today were established by Sree Chithira Thirunal.
 Travancore Rubber Works, Kundara Ceramics, Fertilisers and Chemicals Travancore (FACT), Travancore Titanium Products Ltd, Travancore-Cochin Chemicals, Punalur Paper Mills etc. are some of the industries started by him.
 Historian A. Sreedhara Menon referred to the administration of Sree Chithira Thirunal as 'enlightened' as his reign saw remarkable progress in the fields of education, economy, defence & society as a whole.
-Thiruvananthapuram International Airport, Public Transport Department (renamed Kerala State Road Transport Corporation), Pallivasal Hydro-electric project etc. was begun by him.
-12 September 1945 as Travancore Bank Ltd. later known as STATE BANK OF TRAVANCORE (SBT).
-SBT was established in 1945 as the Travancore Bank Ltd., at the initiative of Travancore Diwan C. P. Ramaswami Iyer under the guidance of Chithira Thirunal Balarama Varma.